Kiruse/ExtraFun.jl/README.md

 ## clear
 Intended to empty a collection or clear the state of an object.

+## init
+Initialize something.
+Intended for deferred initialization of a resource.
+Possibly reopen an existing resource without having to fully reconstruct it, reusing previously supplied data.

+## restore
+Restore the state of an object from an external resource, typically a file or an internet resource.
+Forms the complementary counterpiece to `ExtraFun.store` method.

+## store
+Store the state of an object in an external resource, typically a file or an internet resource.
+Unlike the standard library's `Serialization.deserialize` method, this method is intended for Julia-version and platform independent serialization.
+For this purpose, it is advised to store a complementary file format version and/or parity data.

 ## update!
 Intended to update the (internal) state of an object.
 Useful to defer comparatively heavy computations to the end of a